Week Eleven Planner

 The Closing portion of the meeting should be explained to Scouts.Â The Closing Activity should be FUN and enjoyable.Â This is the grand finale and should be memorable.Â People remember the beginning and the end of meetings, so we want it to be FUN!Â The Closing should be inspirational and motivational.

-At this meeting, educators should be thanked for attending.
+At this meeting, families should be thanked for attending.

 Note to the Team Counselors: